 Can employers test for kratom use?

 Most employers use standard 5-panel or 10-panel drug tests that do not screen for kratom.
-However, some employers—particularly in industries with strict substance policies, military positions, or safety-sensitive roles—may request specialized kratom testing.
-If you’re concerned about employment drug screening, it’s best to review your company’s specific drug testing policy or speak with HR about what substances are included in their screening panel.
+However, some employers, particularly in industries with strict substance policies, military positions, or safety-sensitive roles, may request specialized kratom testing.
+If you’re concerned about employment drug screening, reviewing your company’s specific drug testing policy or speaking with HR about what substances are included can provide clarity.

 How long does kratom stay detectable in urine?